Accessibility & Inclusivity

 Card text

-To create and develop a more inclusive and equal workplace, and further disability awareness company-wide.
-HDAN is an employee-led group who sit under the Accessibility and Inclusivity steering committee.
-We act as advocates for those living with a disability within Hanes and assist in removing barriers, misconceptions and educate our people so we can start to eliminate any unconscious discrimination which may exist.
+AIM is an employee-led group who sit alongside the Accessibility and Inclusivity steering committee.
+They act as advocates for those living with a disability within Hanes and assist in removing barriers, misconceptions and educate our people so we can start to eliminate any unconscious discrimination which may exist.

 Q&A with Caleb